 Leticia Garcia Tiwari

 Leticia is a survivor of academia who left a PhD program in 2014 to pursue a growing interest in supporting families and advocating for children.
 She holds a Bachelor’s in Women’s and Gender studies from Temple University and is currently completing a Master’s in Psychology with a focus on Translational Neuroscience at the University of Oregon.
-She has been recognized as a Harvard Fellow and Fulbright Scholar, though she turned down the latter to accept a university fellowship.
+She has been recognized as a Harvard Fellow, National Hispanic Scholar and Fulbright Scholar, though she turned down the latter to accept a university fellowship.

 Leticia is trained by Hand-in-Hand Parenting, a non-profit that helps families build solid parent-child connection, emotional intelligence and heightened resiliency through gentle, playful, evidence-based parenting methods.
-She is also in the process of becoming a certified postpartum doula.
+She also became certified as a postpartum doula through Mother Tree Doula Services.

 Leticia is currently leading community-based statewide research with BIPOC-identified reproductive justice activists to assess parent of color NICU satisfaction in Oregon.
 This research is funded by the Center for Institutional Courage.
 As a doctoral student, she previously researched resource access in immigrant and refugee communities along the U.S./Mexico border as well as sovereignty efforts led by Black communities in North Philadelphia.
 This research was funded by a San Diego State Doctoral Fellowship as well as a Harvard Fellowship in the Study of Capitalism.